hyp3rd/telegram-discord-bridge/README.md

 ## Usage

 Once the script gets going, it will eavesdrop on new messages in the specified Telegram channels.
-Messages can be filtered based on hashtags, and you can configure the bot to mention specific roles or users in Discord when forwarding messages.
-The bot supports built-in Discord roles like "@everyone" and "@here" and custom role names.
+Messages can be filtered based on hashtags, and you can configure the bridge to mention specific roles or users in Discord when forwarding messages.
+The bridge supports built-in Discord roles like "@everyone" and "@here" and custom role names.

-In addition to text messages, the bot can forward media files such as photos, videos, and documents from Telegram to Discord.
-The bot also handles replies to messages and embeds them as Discord replies, maintaining a mapping of forwarded messages for easier correspondence tracking between the two platforms.
+In addition to text messages, the bridge can forward media files such as photos, videos, and documents from Telegram to Discord.
+The bridge also handles replies to messages and embeds them as Discord replies, maintaining a mapping of forwarded messages for easier correspondence tracking between the two platforms.

 ### Limitations